-Criterion new GUIDANCE 6.1 The non-discriminatory requirements are applied to all workers, regardless of contractual status.
-Examples of compliance can be appropriate documentation (e.g. job advertisements, job descriptions, appraisals, etc.), and/or information obtained via interviews with relevant stakeholders such as affected groups which may include women, local communities, foreign workers migrant workers, etc. Notwithstanding national legislation and regulation, medical conditions should not be used in a discriminatory way.
+Criterion (new) Guidance 6.1 The non-discriminatory requirements are applied to all workers, regardless of contractual status.
+Examples of compliance can be appropriate documentation (e.g. job advertisements, job descriptions, appraisals, etc.), and/or information obtained via interviews with relevant stakeholders such as affected groups which may include women, local communities, foreign workers and migrant workers, etc. Notwithstanding national legislation and regulation, medical conditions shall not be used in a discriminatory way.
 The grievance procedures detailed in Criterion 4.2 apply.
 Positive discrimination to provide employment and benefits to specific communities is acceptable as part of negotiated agreements.
 Examples of evidence for Indicator 6.1.2 could include contract between employer and agency; contract between worker and agency; clear company policy and recruitment procedures; confirmation by workers and agency that no recruitment fees are charged.
-Foreign and migrant workers should not pay anything that a local worker is not required to pay, unless mandated by law.
-A worker should not be selected for the job on the basis of their capacity to pay.
-6.2 Elements in the calculation of a decent standard of living should include food, water, housing, education, healthcare, transport, clothing and other essential needs, including provision for unexpected effects, in accordance with the GLWC methodology.
+Foreign and migrant workers shall not pay anything that a local worker is not required to pay, unless mandated by law.
+A worker shall not be selected for the job on the basis of their capacity to pay.

+Criterion (new) Guidance 6.2 Elements in the calculation of a decent standard of living should include food, water, housing, education, healthcare, transport, clothing and other essential needs, including provision for unexpected effects, in accordance with the GLWC methodology.
 The list of essential needs (that will be considered for the non-food, non-housing element), and the costs/values associated with these elements, will be provided by the RSPO.
 Where a GLWC living wage standard, or one that fulfils the basic requirements of the RSPO-endorsed living wage methodology, has been established in the country or region of operation, this should be used as benchmark.
 Where there are industry-established benchmarks of living wage, these can be used as a basis, as long as the elements of the DLW definition or their equivalencies have been considered.
+6.3 The right of staff and workers, including migrant and transmigrant workers and contract workers, to form associations and bargain collectively with the unit of certification shall be respected, in accordance with Conventions 87 and 98 of the ILO.
+Collective bargaining is encouraged to include terms and conditions relevant to workers' rights, but also to the workers and families' rights to access health care, education, nutritious food, safety/protection equipment, energy, and could include a clear mechanism of grievances and remedy.
+Foreign workers shall be encouraged to join unions.
+Where the right to freedom of association and collective bargaining are restricted under law, the unit of certification publishes a statement that facilitates parallel means of independent and free association and bargaining for all such personnel.